-(I) -Each individual sewage disposal systemOWTS shall be separated from streams, creeks, wells, springs, and watercourses by a minimum horizontal distance of 100 feet.specified in Sections 7.38.140(I) and 7.38.150(B)(4).
-Stream separation may be reduced for replacement systems pursuant to Section 7.38.150(B)(9).
-Seepage pits with enhanced treatment shall be separated from community individual domestic wells by a minimum distance of 150 feet.and from community wells by a distance of 200 feet.
+(I) Each OWTS shall be separated from streams, creeks, wells, springs, and watercourses by a minimum horizontal distance of 100 feet.
+Seepage pits shall be separated from community and domestic wells by a minimum distance of 150 feet.
 The distance from streams and creeks shall be measured from the mean rainy season flowline.
-A- "watercourse" is defined as a stream fed from permanent or natural sources, including rivers, creeks, runs, and rivulets, usually flowing in a particular direction (though it need not Dispersal areas shall be separated by a minimum of 25 feet from open unlined stormwater conveyances that flow continuously) inno more than 12 hours after rainfall and by a definite channel having a bed or banks, and usually discharging into some other stream or body of waterminimum of 50 feet from drainage ways which flow no more than one week after significant rainfall, except that separation may be reduced to no less than 25 feet if the drainageway is located upgradient from the dispersal system.
+Dispersal areas shall be separated by a minimum of 50 feet from drainage ways which flow no more than one week after significant rainfall, except that separation may be reduced to no less than 25 feet if the drainageway is located upgradient from the dispersal system.

-(J) LeachingDispersal systems shall not be permitted in areas containing fill.
+(J) Dispersal systems shall not be permitted in fill.

-(K)- The building sewer shall be of cast iron, A.B.S.
+(K) The building sewer shall be of cast iron, A.B.S.
 Schedule 40 plastic, or other approved material.
 It shall have approved watertight fittings and be of at least the same diameter of the building drain.
 Ells and bends of 90 degrees shall be long turn.
 Cleanouts shall be provided in accordance with the Uniform Plumbing Code.

-(L) -Rock used in leaching trench dispersal systems shall be washed and reasonably free of fines, sand, very fine silt, and clay.
+(L) Rock used in leaching trench dispersal systems shall be washed and reasonably free of fines, sand, very fine silt, and clay.

-(M) -Leaching trench dispersal systems shall have a slightly sloped finished grade to promote surface runoff.
+(M) Leaching trench dispersal systems shall have a slightly sloped finished grade to promote surface runoff.
 Soil should be mounded slightly over leachlines to prevent soil settlement after construction from creating depressions that pond runoff.

-(N) -Except in emergencies, leachingdispersal system installation in clayey soils shall only be done when soil moisture content is low, to avoid smeared infiltrative surfaces.
+(N) Except in emergencies, dispersal system installation in clayey soils shall only be done when soil moisture content is low, to avoid smeared infiltrative surfaces.

-(O)- Leaching area sidewalls should be left with rough surfaces.
+(O) Leaching area sidewalls should be left with rough surfaces.

-(P) -Construction and paving over leaching trench dispersal systems and future expansion areas is prohibited except in the case.
-A portion of a repair when no other suitable area leaching trench dispersal system may be located under an all-weather surface or driveway providing that at least 50% of the final surface is available.permeable.
+(P) Construction and paving over leaching trench dispersal systems and future expansion areas is prohibited.
+A portion of a leaching trench dispersal system may be located under an all-weather surface or driveway providing that at least 50% of the final surface is permeable.

-(Q)- The use of a haulaway system is prohibited, except in the following circumstances:
+(Q) The use of a haulaway system is prohibited, except in the following circumstances: